Congratulations to the thousands of swimmers who took part in the 2019 Children with Cancer UK Swim Serpentine. We hope

-Final Instructions for swimmers will be e-mailed to all participants ahead of the 2019 event and are available to view below.
+Final Instructions for swimmers will be e-mailed to all participants ahead of the event.
+The 2019 Final Instructions are available to view below.

 Swimmers set off at the following times at the 2019 Children with Cancer UK Swim Serpentine.
-Please note times are subject to change.
+Please note times are subject to change for 2020.

 Swimmers with Disabilities